 In the meantime, funds secured from the Mayor of London's Outer London Fund have been spent on making Catford Broadway a more pleasant place to shop and socialise, which will help to maintain the vitality of the town centre during any future redevelopment works.

 Transport for London South Circular study

 During the first half of 2014, Transport for London (TfL) carried out a study into the notion of diverting the South Circular (A205) behind Laurence House.
 This followed the publication the year before of the independent Roads Task Force report, which resulted in TfL starting to look again at locations across the capital with a perceived imbalance between traffic movement and the surrounding public realm.

 The study – the scope of which was agreed by us – covered the potential impacts on local roads, junctions, ‘pinch-points’ where traffic tends to get congested, bus journey times, cycle routes and many other aspects of traffic or pedestrian movement.
 It showed that the initial design for the re-alignment has overall benefits which justify further design work.
-We have now appointed consultants to do a development study to advise on the best approach from a development and place-making perspective, with conclusions expected in early 2015.
+We have now appointed consultants to do a development study to advise on the best approach from a development and place-making perspective.

 Members of the public talk about what they'd like to see in Catford.